Roger Clarke's Web-Site

 Available under an AEShareNet licence or a Creative Commons licence.

-In this article, we explore the notion of `researcher perspective', by which we mean the viewpoint from which the researcher observes phenomena in a given research context.
-Inevitably, this viewpoint privileges the interests of one or more stakeholders, while downplaying the interests of other stakeholders.
-Preliminary empirical analysis undertaken in preparation for the present paper revealed that around 90% of articles a) adopted a single-perspective approach, b) were committed solely to the interests of the entity central to the research design, and c) considered only economic aspects of the phenomena investigated in the research.
-The choice of researcher perspective has considerable influence on the design, conduct and outcomes of any research endeavour.
-Most recent IS research reflects the selection of a single beneficiary, which is both unhealthy and likely to cause missed opportunities.
-We contend that the principle of triangulation needs to be applied not only to data sources and research methods, but also to researcher perspectives, and that a consequent broadening of the IS discipline's scope is essential.
+In this article, we explore the notion of `researcher perspective', by which we mean the viewpoint from which the researcher observes phenomena in any specific research context.
+Inevitably, the adoption of a particular viewpoint means that the researcher privileges the interests of one or more stakeholders, while downplaying the interests of other stakeholders.
+Preliminary empirical analysis of a corpus of 659 articles published in three separate years in AIS Basket of 8 journals, undertaken in preparation for the present paper, revealed that around 90% of articles a) adopted a single-perspective approach, b) were committed solely to the interests of the entity central to the research design, and c) considered only economic aspects of the phenomena investigated in the research.
+Taken together, these three characteristics are unhealthy for the discipline and likely to lead to the neglect of important research opportunities.
+We suggest that the principle of triangulation be applied not only to data sources and research methods, but also to researcher perspectives, and that a consequent broadening of the IS discipline's scope is essential.
 We conclude the article with prescriptive recommendations for the practice of research that is relevant to multiple stakeholders.

 In IS research, we study phenomena in various contexts that include information, systems that handle that information, and technology that supports that information-handling.
 The organisations and individuals within our field of view are stakeholders, with interests that they wish to protect and advance.
 In empirical research designs, it is common that the interests of one or more of these stakeholders are privileged.
-Most commonly, the privileged stakeholder is the organisational entity central to the research context, which we refer to as the `system sponsor'.
-Other stakeholders may include: the employees who work with the information system in the context that is being studied; the customers who benefit from and are affected by the information system; up- and down-stream supply chain partners that are connected through the information systems; and non-human entities such as local, regional or planetary ecosystems in which the research context and information systems are embedded.
+A variety of stakeholders can be identified including: the organisational entity central to the research context, which we refer to as the `system sponsor'; the employees who work with the information system in the context that is being studied; the customers who benefit from and are affected by the information system; up- and down-stream supply chain partners that are connected through the information system; and non-human entities such as local, regional or planetary ecosystems in which the research context and information system are embedded.

 For example, consider the research genre of personal data markets.
 The research published in this area commonly treats the interests of marketing corporations as objectives, whereas those of consumers are conceptualised as constraints on the interests of the corporate players, and as challenges to the corporations' business models.
-In other words, researchers typically privilege the perspective of corporate entities and neglect consumers' perspectives.
-Much of the empirical research undertaken in this genre comprises the playing of laboratory games designed to help understand how corporations can minimise the cost of inveigling consumers into trading their privacy off for a service, for convenience, or for a token amount of money.
+In other words, researchers typically privilege the perspective of corporate entities and neglect the perspectives of consumers.
+Much of the empirical research undertaken in this genre comprises laboratory experiments designed to help understand how corporations can minimise the cost of persuading consumers into trading off their privacy for a service, for convenience, or for a token amount of money.
 This process actively stimulates an arms race, in which those sympathetic to consumers' interests produce and distribute means of combatting the consumer marketers' techniques.

 We suggest that a much more constructive approach to research on personal data